AI Vision Sensor#

 Colors and color codes must be configured first in the AI Vision Utility before they can be used with this block.

 The dataset stores objects ordered from largest to smallest by width, starting at index 0.
-Each object’s properties can be accessed using AI Vision object property block.
-An empty dataset is returned if no matching objects are detected.
+Each object’s properties can be accessed using the AI Vision object property block.
+An empty dataset is reported if no matching objects are detected.

 Parameter |